amanda-wee/sqlitemm/README.md

 The SQLitemm of 2020 and later is a non-compatible rewrite of the 2005 SQLitemm project that aimed to provide "resource encapsulation and management while attempting to maintain minimal deviation from the original C interface".
 This rewrite has less concern about deviating from the original C interface, and makes extensive use of post-C++11 features such as the use of `std::optional` to model values that could contain `NULL`.

 ### Future work
-* Augmenting `Transaction` to support SQLite savepoints
+* Augment `Transaction` to support SQLite savepoints
-* Adding other functionality associated with `sqlite3` to `Connection`
+* Add miscellaneous functionality to the `sqlitemm` namespace
-* Adding miscellaneous functionality to the `sqlitemm` namespace
+* Improve the automated test coverage
 * Only forward declare the parts of the `sqlite3.h` header that are needed in `sqlitemm.h` rather than including the entire header

 Legal